Deliverect gobbles up $65M for a platform that streamlines online and offline food orders – TechCrunch

 The funding is being co-led by DST and Redpoint Ventures, with OMERS, Newion, Smartfin and the founders also participating.
 It brings the total raised by Deliverect to $90 million, and while the valuation is currently not being disclosed, it comes on the heels of big growth.
 In the last year, the company processed some $1 billion across 30 million orders for its customers, with business growing almost 750% in the last year.

-Customers number 10,000 and include the likes of chains like KFC and Pret a Manger, smaller restaurants like Dishoom (an Indian restaurant in London, for readers outside of London), a dark kitchen startup called Casper, and consumer goods giant Unilever.
+Customers number 10,000 and include the likes of chains like KFC and Pret a Manger, smaller restaurants like Dishoom (an Indian restaurant in London, for readers outside of London), a dark kitchen startup called Casper and consumer goods giant Unilever.

-For some further context on valuation, Toast, a company that provides similar SaaS out of the US, but also sells an all-in-one product that also includes the point-of-sale hardware, is reportedly working on an IPO right now that would value it at $20 billion.
+For some further context on valuation, Toast, a company that provides similar SaaS out of the U.S., but also sells an all-in-one product that includes the point-of-sale hardware, is reportedly working on an IPO right now that would value it at $20 billion.

-Zhong Xu, the CEO who co-founded Deliverect with Jan Hollez (CTO), Jelte Vrijhoef (CIO), and Jerome Laredo (CRO), recalled in an interview that the idea for the company stretches back to a time when his dad, an Asian transplant to Belgium who had built a point of sale system that he sold to Chinese restaurants, had hoped that his son would take over the family business.
+Zhong Xu, the CEO who co-founded Deliverect with Jan Hollez (CTO), Jelte Vrijhoef (CIO) and Jerome Laredo (CRO), recalled in an interview that the idea for the company stretches back to a time when his dad, an Asian transplant to Belgium who had built a point of sale system that he sold to Chinese restaurants, had hoped that his son would take over the family business.
 He had the entrepreneurial itch, however, and also saw that the problem was bigger than just the range of businesses that his dad was targeting.
 (His dad is still in business, and they still talk, Xu confirmed.)

 That first led Xu and Hollez, also friends outside of work, in 2010, to found POSiOS, which was the first iPad-based point of sale solution in Europe.
 That business four years later was acquired by Lightspeed, to spearhead its move into POS for restaurants just ahead of its IPO.